BillKillacky/RepData_PeerAssessment1/PA1_template.md

 ###Most Active 5-minute interval
 * Grading: Does the report give the 5-minute interval that, on average, contains the maximum number of steps?
-Which 5-minute interval contains the max number of steps?

 ```r